ZNomade/scriptz/RegExp.md

-# Complete Tutorial on Regular Expressions in Computing
+# Tutorial on Regular Expressions in Computing

 Regular expressions, often abbreviated as regex or regexp, are sequences of characters that define search patterns.
 These patterns are used by string-searching algorithms for "find" or "find and replace" operations on strings, or for input validation.
 They are a powerful tool for text processing and manipulation.